Cray-HPE/docs-csm/install/upgrade_ceph_enable_smartmon.md

 # Upgrade Ceph and enable `Smartmon` metrics on storage NCNs

 This procedure upgrades the Ceph version on storage nodes from `v16.2.9` to `v16.2.13`.
 The `v16.2.13` image is in Nexus and after Ceph has been upgraded, all Ceph daemons, except for the monitoring stack, will be using the image in Nexus.
-The next step uploads the Ceph monitoring container images to Nexus and redeploys the Ceph monitoring stack so that they use those images.
+The next step uploads the Ceph monitoring container images to Nexus and redeploys the Ceph monitoring stack so that they use the images in Nexus.
 Then the local Docker registries on storage nodes will be stopped.
 Finally, `Smartmon` metrics will be enabled on Storage nodes.

 ## Steps